seanbetts/genai-marketing-benchmarks/README.md

 ### Key Issues:
 - Existing benchmarks primarily test general knowledge, not marketing-specific knowledge, understanding or reasoning.
-- Limited number of marketing-related questions in current benchmarks (e.g., MMMU has only 216 marketing questions and 12 advertising images).
+- Limited number of marketing-related questions in current benchmarks (e.g., the [MMMU Benchmark](https://mmmu-benchmark.github.io) has only 216 marketing questions and 12 advertising images).
 - Clients, platforms, and agencies need reliable benchmarks to select, develop, and fine-tune GenAI tools.

 ## Project Objective